On the classification of singular cubic threefolds: Introduction

 Our primary approach to the classification problem is the projection method of \cite{BW}.
 Specifically, a singular cubic $X\subset\bbP^4$ with isolated singularities which is not a cone is rational via a projection $\pi$ from a singular point $p$.
-The inverse map $\pi^{-1}$ has a base locus which is a $(2,3)$ complete intersection curve $C\subset\bbP^3$.
-By a theorem of Wall (\cite{W99}; see Theorem \ref{projthm}), there is a close connection between the singularities of $X$ and the singularities of $C$.
+The base locus of the inverse map $\pi^{-1}$ is a $(2,3)$ complete intersection curve $C\subset\bbP^3$.
+By a theorem of Wall \cite[Theorem 2.1]{W99} (see Theorem \ref{projthm}), there is a close connection between the singularities of $X$ and the singularities of $C$.
 In addition, we use a deformation theory result that allows us to complete the classification efficiently.
-Concretely, the global deformations of a cubic with isolated singularities which is not a cone give independent versal deformations of its singularities (\cite{DPW00}; see Theorem \ref{F:DPW}).
-In particular, there is a well-defined notion of maximal configurations of isolated singularities on such cubics (meaning that no other combination in a certain class deforms to it; Definition \ref{max_comb}).
-The rest of the possible configurations of singularities can be recovered from the maximal ones using results of Brieskorn, Grothendieck and Slodowy (\cite{Brieskorn}, \cite{slodowy}; see Theorem \ref{Gr} and Table \ref{unimodal}).
-We now state the main theorem of this paper:
+Concretely, the global deformations of a cubic with isolated singularities which is not a cone give independent versal deformations of its singularities (\cite[Proposition 4.1]{DPW00}; see Theorem \ref{F:DPW}).
+In particular, there is a well-defined notion of maximal configurations of isolated singularities on such cubics (Definition \ref{max_comb}).
+The rest of the possible configurations of singularities can be recovered from the maximal ones using results of Brieskorn, Grothendieck and Slodowy (\cite{Brieskorn}, \cite{slodowy}; see Theorem \ref{Gr} and Table \ref{unimodal} below).
+We now state the main theorem of the paper: